weblate/ns8-nethvoice/README.md

 Module can be configured from cluster-admin NethServer 8 interface.

 To make also provisioniong RPS work with Falconieri, you need to manualy set `SUBSCRIPTION_SECRET` and `SUBSCRIPTION_SYSTEMID` into `~/.config/state/environment` file and restart freepbx container with `systemctl --user restart freepbx`

+Also `PUBLIC_IP` environment variable should be configured

 You can access NethVoice wizard at:
 ```